What Are Scrum Anti-Patterns? Full Guide to 30+ Examples & How to Avoid Them in 2024

 What Are Scrum Anti-Patterns?

-Scrum is a project management methodology filled with scary-sounding terms: Scrum anti-patterns are a prime example.
-However, don’t be alarmed.
-Anti-patterns are just bad behaviors that can hinder processes, events, individuals and teams.
-As you can imagine, it’s important to squash anti-patterns if you want your team to live and breathe Agile.
+Scrum anti-patterns are bad behaviors that can hinder processes, events, individuals and teams.
+It’s important to squash anti-patterns if you want your team to live and breathe Agile.
+Although Scrum anti-patterns is a scary-sounding term — a common theme among project management methodologies — don’t be alarmed, they are very simple to understand.

 Sprint Planning Meeting Anti-Patterns